 (2) Every warrant shall be sufficient from which it can be reasonably collected that the person mentioned therein has been adjudged guilty of any of the contempts aforesaid, and no particular form shall be necessary to be observed in such warrant.

-[Section 11 amended by No. 19 of 2010 s.
+[Section 11 amended: No. 19 of 2010 s.
 51.]

 12. Sheriff’s officers, constables and others to assist in execution of warrant or verbal order